Structures of Equality book coming summer 2026!

 Me: Have you had any pushback?
 What are the overall feelings of your kids’ caregivers?

 Jasmin: They appreciate the work we do.
-They noticed their kids slowing down and organizing their work.
+They notice their kids slowing down and organizing their work.
 They’re thinking about what they’re solving.

 It hasn’t been an easy road, but it’s been one worth traveling.
 There are still times Jasmin gets frustrated but she won’t give up.
 It takes a lot of effort and hard work but it’s worth the output.